oktadev/okta-blog/_source/_posts/2020-02-19-why-clis-suck-guis-are-better.md

 ## WHY COMMAND LINE INTERFACES SUCK

-(Don't worry, it's not that dramatic - just using a catchy title!
+(Don't worry, it's not that dramatic - just using a catchy title.
 Well, mostly.)

 ### Commands require commitment to memory